 or switch to Google Chrome.

-Depending on which plan you're enrolled in, you can choose to open one or more Flexible Spending Accounts (FSAs) that will allow you to set aside money on a tax-free basis to pay for certain expenses.
+Depending on which Cigna plan you're enrolled in, you can choose to open one or more Flexible Spending Accounts (FSAs).
+You can also open an FSA if you aren't even enrolled in Cigna.
+An FSA allows you to set aside money on a tax-free basis to pay for certain expenses.
 Plus, contributing to these accounts can help save you money by reducing your taxable income.
 It's a win-win.